A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Performance Evaluation

 \subsection{Experimental Setup}

 \textbf{System Setup.} By default, we consider $S = 3$ subnets and $m_s = 10$ clients per subnet.
 For each subnet $s$, we generate the D2D communication graph structure among the set $\mathcal{C}_s$ of clients using a random geometric graph, as in prior works~\cite{lin2021semi,parasnis2024energy}.
-Specifically, a sensing radius is generated for each client, and when two clients are within each other's range, a D2D link is established between them.
-By default, we choose the radius for each client randomly between $0.5$ and $3.5$.
+Specifically, we generate a realization of $n$ device coordinates sampled over a uniform grid.
+The clients are then grouped into subnets base on their distance using $K$-means clustering.
+Then, a sensing radius is generated for each client, and when two clients are within each other's range, a D2D link is established between them.
+By default, we choose the radius for each client randomly in the range $[0.5, 3.5]$.
 Subsequently, the weight matrices $W_1,...,W_S$ for each subnet are generated using the standard Metropolis-Hasting rule \cite{sayed2014adaptation}, which enforces double stochasticity on each $W_s$.
-In Sec.~\ref{sec:V-C}, we will consider several network variations, where we change 1) the connectivity of subnets, 2) the size of each subnet, and 3) the number of subnets to demonstrate the importance of employing gradient tracking terms between-subnets and within-subnets.
+In Sec.~\ref{sec:V-C}, we will consider several network variations, where we change the connectivity of subnets, the size of each subnet, and other aspects to demonstrate the importance of employing gradient tracking terms between-subnets and within-subnets.

 \textbf{Datasets.} There are in total four datasets that we use in our experiments.
 The first three are standard image classification tasks used in FL, and last one one is a synthetic dataset.